Two Boy Scouts Killed In Texas During Troop 620 Boating Trip

 — Gov. Greg Abbott (@GovAbbott) August 6, 2017

-When Texas parks and wildlife staffers found the Boy Scouts at the accident scene, the 18-year-old troop member was still in the boat and the 16-year-old scout was in the lake water.
+When Texas Parks and Wildlife staffers found the Boy Scouts at the scene of the accident, the 18-year-old troop member was still in the boat and the 16-year-old scout was in the lake water.
 Both of the young men reportedly sustained extensive bodily injuries and were pronounced dead at the scene.

 The topsail of the catamaran containing the Boy Scouts may have made contact with the power line or arced with it, according to reports about the fatal boating accident.
-The catamaran was reportedly on fire with it’s sails up when the Texas wildlife officers converged upon the scene.
+The catamaran was reportedly on fire with its sails up when the Texas wildlife officers converged on the scene.

 The 11-year-old Boy Scout, tentatively identified as Thomas Larry, was found in an unresponsive state in the boat of good Samaritans who were nearby when the fatal accident occurred.
 The unidentified good Samaritans were giving the scout CPR when the authorities arrived.